kjolley/BIGSdb_documentation/dbase_setup.rst

 can still be searched and exported in a similar way to normal fields.
 There is no limit to the number of such fields that can be defined.

-The default name for these fields is 'phenotypic fields' and this is how they will be grouped in the interface.
+The default name for these fields is 'secondary metadata' and this is how they will be grouped in the interface.
 You can change this by setting the 'eav_fields' attribute in the :ref:`system tag of config.xml<isolate_xml>`.
 It is also possible to group these fields in to categories - these can be